paulojrc52/World-Phone-List/README.md

 - Register:

 ![github-small](/imgs/projeto-register.PNG)
-    - In register, it is also checked if the user already exists in our database, if it exists, it is redirected to an error message, otherwise it is redirected to a list
+    - In register, it is also checked if the user already exists in our database, if it not exists, it is redirected to an error message, otherwise it is redirected to a list
     - In the email input, we force the characters to lowercase.
     - In the input for name, we force the characters to uppercase
     - User's full name is required for registration